justdmitry/NanoHistoryDumper/README.md

 ## How to use

-1. Edit `appsettings.json`: put correct ip and port of your node RPC
+1. Edit `appsettings.json`: put correct ip and port of your node RPC (if not default `127.0.0.1:7072`)
 3. Run `dotnet run <account>` from console